-Before your house is even listed, you have to make sure it’s in the best possible condition to ensure that potential buyers will be interested and want to make an offer.
-While we’re sure you’ve done a great job keeping your house as you like it, it’s still probably going to need a little help to get it into “sale condition.”
-There are four areas that you’ll want to consider spending money in order to make for the best first impression.
+Before your house is even listed, you have to make sure it’s in the best possible condition to ensure that potential buyers will be interested and want to make an offer on the home you’re selling.
+While we’re sure you’ve done a great job keeping your house as you like it, it’s still probably going to need a little help to get it into “selling condition.”
+There are four areas that you’ll want to consider spending money in in order to make for the best first impression.

 Getting your house ready to sell doesn’t just mean working on the interiors.
 It also means making sure it looks great before people ever set foot inside.
-Curb appeal is critical when selling a home on the open market and you only get one chance at a first impression.
+Curb appeal is critical when selling a home on the open market, and you only get one chance at a first impression.
 So you want to make sure the lawn is mowed, weeds are pulled, flowers are planted, and gardens are tended.
 While you can do this yourself, professionals can usually do it better.
-Depending on what you need to be done you’re looking at anywhere between a couple hundred to a few thousand dollars.
+Depending on what needs to be done, you’re looking at anywhere between a couple hundred to a few thousand dollars.

 Even if you’ve kept up with your house over the years, wear and tear mean there’s likely something you’ll need to upgrade or fix.
 It was okay to put these things off when you lived there, but not as much when someone else is looking to buy your home.
 You’ll have to pay for a pre-inspection report in order to identify any potential repairs or damage spots.
 Hopefully, you’re just looking at cheap fixes, but sometimes you find out about water, mold, or termite damage you didn’t know about.
 Either way, you’ll be clear about what needs to be done and can get cost estimates from professionals.